CSSB Centre for Structural Systems Biology

 Occupancy: 1 person.
 Up to 2 people may observe.

 Supplies provided by the Marlovits group: Instrument consumables except grids.
-4 grids for the first session for groups who have not used the Chameleon before.

 Supplies needed: FEI autogrid box, nanowire grids, cryo-optimsed sample.

-7. Autogrid Clipping
+8. Autogrid Clipping

-Description: Training on preparing cryoEM Autogrids
+Description: Training to prepare cryoEM autogrids

 Occupancy: Maximum 1 person